Question time: Oral questions

 Questions asked to ministers must be concise and related to the area of the minister's responsibility.
 Questions require that all facts be authenticated.
 Before a question is asked it is checked that it meets the requirements of the House's standing orders, before being transmitted to the relevant ministers.

 In New Zealand oral questions are asked at 2pm on each sitting day.
 Twelve principal oral questions are asked, with supplementary questions also given that must relate to the initial subject matter.
 The opportunity to ask questions is equally shared amongst the members of the house, excluding ministers.
 Urgent questions, while possible, are uncommon.

 The question is addressed to the portfolio of the minister receiving the question, and the questioner must ask the question as written.
 Once a question is asked, supplementary questions can be asked.

+It is a common tactic for the opposition to ask the prime minister if they stand by their government's statements and actions.
+Such questions are designed to hinder the prime minister's ability to prepare answers in advance, as they allow for supplementary questions to cover almost any topic without first being submitted in writing.

 SKY News New Zealand broadcasts this session from 2pm to the conclusion of questioning.
 Also, New Zealand's free-to-air digital television network, Freeview, provides live coverage of the debating chamber when it is in session on Parliament TV.